-CHM 110 College Chemistry I 3-3-4
+CHM 110 College Chemistry I 3-3-4 Prerequisite: MAT 155 or higher or appropriate placement scores

-This university parallel transfer course is the first course in a sequence which includes the following topics: Study of atomic and molecular structure, nomenclature and equations, properties, reactions and states of matter, stoichiometry, gas laws, solutions and equilibria.
+This is the first course in a sequence which includes the following topics: atomic and molecular structure, nomenclature and equations, properties, reactions and states of matter, stoichiometry, gas laws, solutions, and equilibria.
 This course is transferable to public senior institutions as part of the South Carolina Commission on Higher Education Statewide Articulation Agreement.

-CHM 111 College Chemistry II 3-3-4 Prerequisite: CHM 110 (minimum grade of C)
+CHM 111 College Chemistry II 3-3-4 Prerequisite: CHM 110 with grade of "C" or better

 (For students continuing in chemistry) This university parallel course is a continuation of the study of atomic and molecular structure, nomenclature and equations, properties, reactions and states of matter, stoichiometry, gas laws, solutions, and equilibria.
 Other topics included are kinetics, thermodynamics and electrochemistry.

 This course is transferable to public senior institutions as part of the South Carolina Commission on Higher Education Statewide Articulation Agreement.

-CHM 211 Organic Chemistry I 3-3-4 Prerequisite: CHM 111 (minimum grade of C)
+CHM 211 Organic Chemistry I 3-3-4 Prerequisite: CHM 111 with grade of "C" or better

-This is the first of a sequence of courses that includes nomenclature, structure and properties, and reaction mechanisms of basic organic chemistry.
+This is the first in a sequence of courses that includes nomenclature, structure and properties, and reaction mechanisms of basic organic chemistry.
 This course is transferable to public senior institutions as part of the South Carolina Commission on Higher Education Statewide Articulation Agreement.

-CHM 212 Organic Chemistry II 3-3-4 Prerequisite: CHM 211 (minimum grade of C)
+CHM 212 Organic Chemistry II 3-3-4 Prerequisite: CHM 211 with grade of "C" or better